Lpshkn/wordanalyzer/README.md

 # Word analyzer

+## Abstract

+That program can this:

+7h15myp4555w0rd754 -> this my password

 ## Description

 The main goal of this program consists of analyzing a list of words that you can pass to the input.